-The Guide to the Cook Islands Language: Cook Islands Maori
+The Guide to the Cook Islands Language: Cook Islands Māori

-The Cook Islands is home to two official languages: English and Cook Islands Maori.
-While English is the language that will help you get by in the Cook Islands, Cook Islands Maori is the native language and the language used between locals.
-You’re bound to encounter plenty of Cook Islands Maori words and phrases during your getaway, from people saying “kia orana” to scouting out the next “umukai” night to joining a “vaka” cruise.
+You’re bound to encounter plenty of Cook Islands Māori words and phrases during your getaway, from people saying “kia orana” to scouting out the next “umukai” night to joining a “vaka” cruise.
 Learn a little about the Cook Islands language in this quick guide to the language of Rarotonga and the Cook Islands.

-And while you’re here, you might want to open up the 15 Rarotongan Maori Words You Need to Know When Visiting the Cook Islands.
+And while you’re here, you might want to open up the 15 Rarotongan Māori Words You Need to Know When Visiting the Cook Islands.

-5 Fun Facts About the Cook Islands Maori Language
+5 Fun Facts About the Cook Islands’ Maori Language

-• The Cook Islands alphabet only has 13 letters
+- The Cook Islands alphabet only has 13 letters.

-• “Ng” is one letter in the Cook Islands alphabet
+- “Ng” is one letter in the Cook Islands alphabet.

-• Pukapukan is an extremely different dialect in the Cook Islands originating from the island of Pukapuka in the Northern Group
+- Pukapukan is an extremely different dialect in the Cook Islands, originating from the island of Pukapuka in the Northern Group.

-• There are long vowels used in Cook Islands Maori which can vastly change the meaning of the word
+- There are long vowels used in Cook Islands Māori, which can vastly change the meaning of the word.

-• Cook Islands Maori is closely related to New Zealand Maori, as the New Zealand Maori’s ancestors originated from Rarotonga.
+- Cook Islands Māori is closely related to New Zealand Māori, as the New Zealand Māori’s ancestors originated from Rarotonga.
 However, any New Zealander will be able to tell the differences between the languages, as well as the similarities.

-Where Does Cook Islands Maori (Rarotongan) Come From?
+© CookIslandsPocketGuide.comWhere Does Cook Islands Māori (Rarotongan) Come From?

-For those of you who like a bit of context, Cook Islands Maori is part of a Polynesian branch of the huge Austronesian family of languages.
-Its closest relative languages are New Zealand Maori and Tahitian Ma’ohi.
+For those who like a bit of context, Cook Islands Māori is part of the Polynesian branch of the vast Austronesian family of languages.
+Its closest relative languages are New Zealand Māori and Tahitian Ma’ohi.

-Cook Islands Maori was traditionally a spoken language with no written form until missionaries wrote the language in the 1830s.
+The Cook Islands Māori was traditionally a spoken language with no written form until missionaries began writing it in the 1830s.

 You can get more of an overview of the history of the Cook Islands and the great Polynesian migration in A Brief History of Rarotonga & the Cook Islands.

-Are Cook Islands Maori and New Zealand Maori the Same?
+Are Cook Islands Māori and New Zealand Māori the Same?

-Most travellers visiting the Cook Islands from New Zealand wonder if New Zealand Maori and Cook Islands Maori are the same languages.
-The answer is they are different languages but with obvious similarities and some shared words, such as the words for food (kai), language (reo), mountain (maunga) and countless other examples.
+Most travellers visiting the Cook Islands from New Zealand wonder if the New Zealand Māori and Cook Islands Māori languages are the same.
+The answer is that they are different languages, but with obvious similarities and some shared words, such as the words for food (kai), language (reo), and mountain (maunga), among many other examples.

 The Pukapukan Language